jasonray/jasons-node-practices/README.md

 - Identify one module that needs to be updated by running `npm-check`
 - Update that one module using the command from npm-check
 - Re-run my unit/integration tests and see that all is still green.
 Resolve any issues.
-- Commit the changes, which will, at a minimum include `package.json`
+- Commit the changes, which will, at a minimum include `package.json`.
+Favor a single commit per module upgrade.
+Favor a commit message that state the new version (`upgrade yargs to 11.0.0`).
 - Upgrade additional modules
 - Release new version or merge branch*